danielbeardsley/service_contracts/development_service_contract.md

 ### Changes
 Either party may request to modify the terms of this contract at any time.
-When both parties come to an agreement and a new contract is signed, this contract is terminated immediately.
+When both parties consent to new terms and a new contract is signed, this contract is terminated immediately.